-What is single sign-on in Azure Active Directory?
+What is single sign-on in Microsoft Entra ID?

-This article provides you with information about the single sign-on (SSO) options that are available to you, and an introduction to planning a single sign-on deployment when using Azure Active Directory (Azure AD).
+This article provides you with information about the single sign-on (SSO) options that are available to you.
+It also outlines an introduction to planning a single sign-on deployment when using Microsoft Entra ID.
 Single sign-on is an authentication method that allows users to sign in using one set of credentials to multiple independent software systems.
 Using SSO means a user doesn't have to sign in to every application they use.
 With SSO, users can access all needed applications without being required to authenticate using different credentials.
-For a brief introduction, see Azure Active Directory single sign-on.
+For a brief introduction, see Microsoft Entra single sign-on.

-Many applications already exist in Azure AD that you can use with SSO.
-You have several options for SSO depending on the needs of the application and how it is implemented.
-Take time to plan your SSO deployment before you create applications in Azure AD.
+Many applications already exist in Microsoft Entra ID that you can use with SSO.
+You have several options for SSO depending on the needs of the application and how it's implemented.
+Take time to plan your SSO deployment before you create applications in Microsoft Entra ID.
 The management of applications can be made easier by using the My Apps portal.

 Single sign-on options